-Enquire with us or submit an expression of interest in relation to a consultation with a migration agent, we will collect your name, email address, telephone number, address and details of your enquiry and information about our response
+Enquire with us or submit an expression of interest in relation to a consultation with a migration consultant, we will collect your name, email address, telephone number, address and details of your enquiry and information about our response

 Send us an enquiry or provide us with feedback, we may collect your name, contact details, details of your enquiry or feedback and information about our response

 Apply for a job with us, we will collect the information you include in your job application, including your cover letter, resume, contact details and referee details

 We only collect sensitive information (such as health and character information) where it is reasonably necessary for our functions or activities, and either you have consented, or we are required or authorised by law to do so.

 2.3.
 Collection of information other than personal information through our website